Brazilian whiteknee tarantula: Description

-The body and legs of the Brazilian whiteknee tarantula are a deep black color, though occasionally the legs may be slightly lighter in coloration.
+The body and legs of the Brazilian whiteknee tarantula are a deep brown color, often with some pink or orange hairs, though occasionally the legs may be slightly lighter in coloration.
 This contrasts the bright white bands on its legs, which are generally considered to be the main reason for its subjective beauty.
 The males are smaller and less intensely colored.
 This is a larger species of tarantula than the norm, with the length of the body reaching up to 9 cm.
 These tarantulas are fast growing, usually taking around 3–4 years to reach a mature leg-span of 8.5 inches for females.

 As pets

 These tarantulas have been much prized as pets, due to their size, hardiness, and striking coloration.
 They are usually somewhat defensive, and their urticating hairs can be quite irritating to human skin, as with most other tarantulas found in the Americas.

 These spiders, like many undomesticated pets, can bite when provoked.
 However, as they have urticating hairs, biting is typically not their first line of defense.
-Their venom is not considered medically significant, but due to their large size, they can cause mechanical damage.
+Their venom is not considered medically significant, but due to their large size, they can cause tissue damage.